plenigo/plenigo.github.io/pages/custom_integration/checkout_plenigo_managed_products.md

 protected void doGet(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException {
     //We fill the request object with the appropriate get object and we get the Cookie header this way String cookieHeader = request.getHeader("Cookie");
-    // Replace my_product_id with the product it from the plenigo backend
+    //The product id from the plenigo backend
-    String productId = "my_product_id";
+    String productId = "RgKUHT78563989856641";
-    //we fill the id with the correct product
     //This method returns true if the user has free views. try{
         boolean hasFreeViews = MeterService.hasFreeViews(cookieHeader);